gesslar/glpu/doc/mkdocs/docs/daemons/autodoc.md

-# Autodoc System (AUTODOC_D)

-## Overview
-The autodoc system is a powerful documentation generator designed for
-{{ MUD_NAME }}.
+`AUTODOC_D` is a powerful documentation generator designed for {{ MUD_NAME }}.
 It parses JSDoc-style comments in LPC source files and generates structured documentation for both the mudlib and a wiki.

 ### Initialization
 The system starts by loading configuration settings: